 And what where the beneficiaries of our generation’s mounting wealth?
 Not social security, which stands to be unfunded within 15 years.
 Not the disenfranchised who are experiencing unprecedented income disparity.
 Not the environment.
 Not our cities’ infrastructure.
 Look around.
-We kept a lot of it.
+We hoarded much of what we earned.
 We have many accomplishments to be proud of and a higher standard of living in many ways, but we left a lot in disrepair as we battled like crazy and at great expense to sustain it.

 But above all, we pulled the rug out from the future of our kids.

 And then this.

-Boomers and Gen Xers in my mind are responsible for mastering the use of one specific and dangerous tool that kept the economy growing while preserving our stuff.
+Boomers and Gen Xers in my mind are responsible for mastering the use of one specific and dangerous tool that kept the economy growing while preserving our ability to accumulate stuff.
 We made debt a way of life.

 Credit, to be clear, gives us the financial means to possess something now when we cannot afford to pay for it in full.
 Credit became our generation’s scandalous manifestation of entitlement.
 Nope, don’t have the money but yup I somehow deserve to have it now.
 A brand new mindset was born.
 Nicely done.

 We did away with responsible layaway plans (seems our stuff wasn’t coming to us fast enough…) and accumulated $3.5 trillion in revolving consumer debt to complement the troubling $8.5 trillion in household mortgage debt, of which only a tiny fraction existed 40 years ago.
-In that time we nurtured what amounts to a smoke-and-mirrors economy not so much on our strong backs but more on spending our future income.
+In that time we nurtured what amounts to a smoke-and-mirrors economy not so much on our strong backs but more on spending our (or someone’s) future income.
 Everyone got rich off it.
 In the coming decades we will be forced to pull money out of the economy to repay these debts, or write them off with more explosive consequences than the tiny ripple that was 2008.